-- Does the program have adequate contract and adjunct faculty to support its needs?
-Yes.
-Currently, have faculty for growth and diversification. - How many times in the past three years has the discipline/department interviewed for the adjunct pool.
-How many applicants were interviewed?
-How many applicants were added to the adjunct hiring pool?
-In the past three years interviews have been heald each December and July depending on candidate applications.
-Approximately six applicants were interviewed and five added to the adjunce hiring pool. - If release time, sabbaticals, and/or medical leaves are impacting your need for faculty, please explain.
+- If release time, sabbaticals, and/or medical leaves are impacting your need for faculty, please explain.
 Not applicable at this time. - Highlight any information from the PRPP (especially Section 5.0) that supports your request for each specific faculty staffing request.
 None requested at this time. - How many contract faculty positions have been vacated in your department over the past six years (by location)?
 How many new contract faculty hires have you had in the past six years (by location)?
-None at this time. - Leadership succession planning continual.
+Late retirement of full time faculty member, not replaced due to small FTES of program to sustain full time employment.

-Pharmacy Technician - FY 2013-14
+Pharmacy Technician - FY 2015-16